CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

 - You can pursue life.
 Not just office work (Capoeira anyone?) |

 ---
-### WHAT ARE THE DISADVANTAGES?
-- Jomblo will probably stay jomblo (just kidding)|
-- No bona fide office |
-- If you don’t plan it well, you may not have social life |
-- Often, it’s hard to remember: which day today? |
-- Rather difficult to explain it in laymen term |
-- Careful, socialize with your neighborhood: or they may suspicious of what you actually do |

----
 ### PLUS VALUES IF YOU ARE A DAD
 You can become ..
 SuperDad!
 - Jika Anda muslim, mudahnya mendidik anak lanang sholat jama’ah ke masjid|